Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

+Appends consensus layer (CL) and execution layer (EL) clients' information to the validator graffiti.
+When running a beacon node and validator client separately, set this option on the beacon node.
-Appends consensus layer and execution layer clients' information with a space, to the user's graffiti.
-On a separate BN/VC setup should be set on a Beacon Node.
-This feature helps developers and community to analyze client diversity and block anomalies.
+This feature helps developers and community members analyze client diversity and block anomalies.

-The default value is set to `AUTO`.
+The default is `AUTO`.

-The following options are available:
+Possible values are:

-- `AUTO`: If user's graffiti is empty, it automatically updates to reveal information about the consensus and execution clients.
-This includes their codes and build commits, for example `TK508459f2BUbb9ba13c`, with the structure as follows:
+- `AUTO`: If validator graffiti is empty, it automatically updates to include information about the CL/EL clients, including their codes and build commits.
+  For example, `TK508459f2BUbb9ba13c`:

-    + `TK` represents the Teku consensus client.
+  - `TK` represents the Teku consensus layer client.
-    + `508459f2` is the Teku build commit in a 4-byte hexadecimal format.
+  - `508459f2` is the Teku build commit.
-    + `BU` indicates the Besu execution layer client.
+  - `BU` represents the Besu execution layer client.
-    + `bb9ba13c` displays the Besu build commit in a 4-byte hexadecimal format.
+  - `bb9ba13c` is the Besu build commit.

-  If user's graffiti is set, this option will calculate space left (graffiti size is 32 bytes) and if it's more than 5 characters left, appends either full CL/EL version information or one of its compact forms right up to 4 characters (client codes only).
-So, if your graffiti is "It's my first block!", block will be proposed with the graffiti like "It's my first block TK50BUbb".
+  If the graffiti is set, this option calculates the space left (graffiti size is 32 bytes).
+  If there are more than five characters left, it appends either the full CL/EL version information or one of its compact forms up to four characters (client codes only).
+  For example, if the graffiti is `It's my first block`, it's updated to something similar to `It's my first block TK50BUbb`.

-- `CLIENT_CODES`: Appends only CL/EL client codes like `TKBU`.
-It's useful if you are not sure that version information cannot be used to exploit vulnerabilities or just don't want to share any extra information.
+- `CLIENT_CODES`: Appends only CL/EL client codes such as `TKBU`.
+  This option is useful if you're not sure if version information can be used to exploit vulnerabilities, or if you just don't want to share any extra information.

 - `DISABLED`: Client information is not appended.
-If user's graffiti is set it goes as is in a block, otherwise empty graffiti is used.
+  If the graffiti is set, it goes as-is in a block, otherwise empty graffiti is used.

 ### `validator-is-local-slashing-protection-synchronized-enabled`